conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 -----

 Tools required to build the package.
-These packages are run on the build system and include things such at revision control systems (git, svn) make tools (GNU make, Autotool, CMake) and compilers (real cross, pseudo-cross, or native when not cross-compiling) and any source pre-processors.
+These packages are run on the build system and include things such as revision control systems (git, svn) make tools (GNU make, Autotool, CMake) and compilers (real cross, pseudo-cross, or native when not cross-compiling) and any source pre-processors.